Can You Spot the Difference Asian Carps Could Make?

 During years when there was lots of rain, the fish farms flooded and some of the Asian carps escaped their enclosures.
 These fishes are now the most common type of fish in many areas of the Mississippi waterway system in the United States.

-2. When startled by boat motors, Silver Carp jump up to 3 metres out of the water.
+3. When startled by boat motors, Silver Carp jump up to 3 metres out of the water.
 This can harm boaters and water skiers, even causing broken bones and head injuries.
-This makes it difficult, or impossible for families to enjoy the waterways where Asian carps have invaded.
+This makes it difficult or impossible for families to enjoy the waterways where Asian carps have invaded.

-3. Grass Carp mainly eat aquatic plants and their eating habits can disturb lake and river bottoms.
+5. Grass Carp mainly eat aquatic plants and their eating habits can disturb lake and river bottoms and destroy wetlands.
 This can also cause the water to become murky which makes it more difficult for other fish to find food.
-The loss of aquatic plants also leaves small native fishes without a place to hide from larger predatory fish.
+The loss of aquatic plants also leaves small native fishes without a place to hide from bigger fish that want to eat them.

-5. The murky water caused by Asian carps and increase in toxic algal blooms will make people less likely to use the lake for recreational water activities and makes it dangerous to use the water for personal use.
+6. The murky water caused by Grass Carp will make people less likely to use the lake for fun water sports like kayaking.

 Spread the word, not the fish.